magland/todo/README.md

 # todo

 ---
+- [ ] dendro: rename project script

 - [ ] dendro: list of apps to conveniently add to a compute resource

-- [ ] dendro jobs: option to save outputs local and/or to the cloud

-- [ ] dendro: rename project script

 - [ ] dandi-nwb-meta: create index file - do not gzip - load from neurosift